 (2) Notwithstanding any thing in regulation 45B a prisoner who is temporarily medically unfit may during that period be credited with the gratuity that applies to the level of labour to which the prisoner is normally allocated.

-[Regulation 45C inserted in Gazette 11 May 1990 p.
+[Regulation 45C inserted: Gazette 11 May 1990 p.
 2267.]

 45D.
 Proportionate payment and public holiday